 “The undergraduate courses I teach [at UGA] had a big effect on the direction I’ve taken,” Kaufman recalls.
 “Given that the study of theorists such as Kant require intense background reading and previous knowledge, I decided to focus [my undergraduate courses] on John Rawls, a more modern theorist oriented by Kant’s teachings.”

 It was this new focus on John Rawls that led to his forthcoming Cambridge Press publication, a book focusing on Rawls’s theories of distributive justice and debunking classical criticisms and common misperceptions.
 Critics of Rawls often skip over the foundational justifications behind his theories, so Kaufman begins by laying out the basic characteristics of justice.
 This background then serves as the basis for a discussion on democratic equality and distributive justice theory.

 Most scholars argue that Rawls employs the difference principle too strongly, emphasizing a ‘tax the rich and give to the least advantaged’ mentality.
-Kaufman proves that Rawls’s argument was instead, the idea that justice should simply guarantee an equal playing field. “[The difference principle] is simply a footnote at the end of a rich theory on justice concluding that we must grant basic liberties and fair equality of opportunity,” Kaufman explains.
+Rawls’ conception of egalitarianism, Kaufman argues, is derived from Rawls’ understanding of equality of economic opportunity and fair distribution of social goods. “[The difference principle] is simply a footnote at the end of a rich theory on justice concluding that we must grant basic liberties and fair equality of opportunity,” Kaufman explains.

 Kaufman concludes the piece with a strong chapter on applications of Rawls’ theories to the public sector, a unique addition allowing the largely theoretical work to become foundational and effective in today’s political sphere.
 “Success of other people is part of our good,” Kaufman stresses, and he demonstrates that an understanding of the theory behind justice and egalitarianism is crucial if one is to implement successful and influential policy.